Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Motion under an external force

 This scenario is corroborated by simulations.
 We model the presence of a force through an increase of the probability of the two-neuron flip ${\sigma_i=1,\sigma_j=0\to \sigma_i=0,\sigma_j=1}$ with respect to ${\sigma_i=0,\sigma_j=1 \to \sigma_i=1,\sigma_j=0}$, for $i<j$ (1-dimensional case).
 This creates a bias in favor of motion to the right.
 More precisely, the Metropolis rate defined in Section \ref{sec:transitionrates} is modified as follows:

 where

-is the displacement of the center of gravity of the clump when neuron $i$ goes from being active to silent, and neuron $j$ goes from being silent to active.
+is the displacement of the center of gravity of the clump when neuron $i$ goes from being active to silent, and neuron $j$ goes from being silent to active; ${\epsilon(i,j)\in\{-1,0,+1\}}$ enforces periodic boundary condition.
 Parameter $A$ denotes the intensity of the applied force.